 Aside from waterfalls and slot canyons, we love mystery.
-Abandoned places that were due to some historic events, or interesting situations.
+Abandoned places that were due to some historical events or interesting situations.
 Or something strange that was just never “figured out”.
 Well, have you heard of the Georgia Guidestones?
 In June of 1979, a man going by the pseudonym of R.C.
 Christian approached the Elberton Granite Finishing Company with the task of building a monument.
-He said that no one was to ever know his true identity or that of the group that he was representing.
-He seemed to have an endless supply of money to fund the project and by the terms of the legal contract, all plans had to be destroyed after completion and all information about him withheld from the public.
+He said that no one would ever know his true identity or the group he represented.
+He seemed to have an endless supply of money to fund the project, and by the terms of the legal contract, all plans had to be destroyed after completion, and all information about him was withheld from the public.
 In 1980, the stones were finished.
 They carry a tablet in front proclaiming, “Let these be Guidestones to an Age of Reason.”
 Engraved in the stones are ten guidelines meant to re-establish the planet and society, perhaps after an apocalypse.
 They are written in eight different languages, English, Spanish, Swahili, Hindi, Hebrew, Arabic, Chinese and Russian.
 I’ll let you discover what the Guidestones say and whether it’s something you want to go see.
 Another one of those mysteries about the USA we are intrigued about.

 Toccoa River Swinging Bridge